 About Entre-Fashion Process

-This platform, the ENTRE-FASHION Monitoring Tool, has been created to support graduates of the Green VETRINE course and their mentors in local textile and clothing companies during an 8-month journey of sustainable product co-creation.
+This platform, the ENTRE-FASHION Monitoring Tool, was created to support graduates of the Green VETRINE course and their mentors from local textile and clothing companies throughout a structured journey of sustainable product co-creation.

 Continuous mentor feedback